 The Lower Mainland’s Top Beaches

-For those who love the water, the Lower Mainland is a great place to be.
+The Lower Mainland is a great place to visit and live in, especially if you enjoy the water.
 While it might not be a tropical paradise, it’s still, arguably, a paradise.
-The area has numerous great places to swim and have fun on the sand.
-Whether you’re looking for a spot to bask on a hot summer day or to brave the frigid waters, below are some of the best places to visit.
+The area has numerous great places to swim and have fun on the beach.
+Whether you’re looking for a spot to catch a tan on a hot summer’s day or to brave the frigid waters (even in the winter with the Polar Bear swim, which happens on January 1st most years at various Lower Mainland beaches), below are some of the best places to visit.

 In our first list below we describe the region’s top ocean beaches.
 In no particular order, they are Third Beach, Second Beach, English Bay, Kitsilano, Jericho Beach, Locarno, Spanish Banks and Wreck Beach in the City of Vancouver.
 Other amazing beaches by the ocean are at Ambleside, Whytecliff Park, Deep Cove and Cates Park on the North Shore.
 There is also the beach in White Rock, and the one at Crescent Beach in South Surrey.